-ITS maintains a proxy server (EZproxy) that provides access to selected Web resources, including all U.Va.
-Library databases.
-You simply need to log in via the NetBadge prompt when attempting to access a database linked to from the Library’s website.
+ITS maintains a proxy server (EZproxy) that provides access to selected Web resources, including all UVA Library databases.
+You simply logon via the NetBadge prompt when attempting to access a database that you would link to from the Library’s website.

-ITS provides a “virtual private network” that puts your computer temporarily on the U.Va. network.
-Register with ITS to put a certificate on your computer, then download and install the network software.
+ITS provides a “virtual private network” that puts your computer temporarily on the UVA network.
+You’ll need to register with ITS to put a certificate on your computer, and then download and install the network software.

 UVA Anywhere is available for Windows, Linux, and Macintosh computers.
 Once configured, UVA Anywhere provides reliable, fast access not only to Library databases, but also to non-Web resources such as EndNote and Home Directory.
 Setup is more complicated than for proxy and requires downloading software.
 There can be problems with software firewalls and with some Internet service providers, including AOL.